Aadi0902/aadikothari.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Graduated from MIT  with a master's in Mechanical Engineering! :mortar_board:
+Graduated from MIT  with a master's in Mechanical Engineering! :smile: